 It was announced last week that Snapchat has now surpassed Twitter in it’s number of daily users.
 That’s huge!
-It now boasts 150 million daily users globally and that, coupled with it’s rawness, creativity and the lack of algorithm is a very compelling and worthwhile reason to start taking this seriously.
+It now boasts 150 million daily users globally.
+Coupled with its rawness, creativity and lack of algorithm is a compelling and worthwhile reason to start taking this seriously.

-It’s also a great reason for businesses to start thinking how they can use it’s features to their advantage.
-I met a fellow Wiltshire Snapchatter during a local Twitter chat a few months ago and straight away I was impressed by the way he was using it for personal branding.
-Danny Matthews (theactualdanny) is a financial services advisor, our guest blogger this month, and this is his success story in using Snapchat:
+It’s also a great reason for businesses to start thinking how they can use its features to their advantage.
+I met a fellow Wiltshire Snapchatter during a local Twitter chat a few months ago.
+Straight away I was impressed by the way he was using it for personal branding.
+Danny Matthews (theactualdanny) is a financial services adviser, our guest blogger, and this is his success story in using Snapchat:

 Like most people it seemed like a way for kids to secretly message each other using pictures – which at the time, is exactly what it was used for but like all social media and messaging platforms it evolved and introduced a ‘Story’ feature.

-Being who is commonly referred to as ‘millenial’ or ‘generation y’ I always had an interest in social media but didn’t realise you could use it to actually drive business results, but over the last 3 years I have learned the core principles of ‘the social business’.
+Being who is commonly referred to as ‘millenial’ or ‘generation y’ I always had an interest in social media.
+However, I didn’t realise you could use it to actually drive business results.
+But over the last 3 years I have learned the core principles of ‘the social business’.
 However, I had a BIG problem.

-By day, I’m a Mortgage Advisor for Wiltshire and Gloucestershire.
-This means I work in a heavily (like, really heavily) regulated industry and by law I am forbidden to participate in what the regulator calls ‘Financial Promotion.’
+By day, I’m a Mortgage Adviser for Wiltshire and Gloucestershire.
+This means I work in a heavily (like, really heavily) regulated industry.
+Therefore, by law I am forbidden to participate in what the regulator calls ‘Financial Promotion.’

 Luckily for me, I had no intention of promoting my services because I understand something that is overlooked by businesses every single day;

 We are living through the biggest consumer driven shift in history and you are doing your customers the biggest disservice by not participating in the evolution of communication.